-The audit opinion was regularly communicated to the Audit & Corporate Governance Committee throughout 2021/2022.
+The audit opinion was regularly communicated to the Audit & Corporate Governance Committee throughout 2022/2023.
 The reports outlined the key findings of the internal audit work undertaken during the year, including any areas of significant weakness in the internal control environment.

-From the audit reviews undertaken, no areas were identified where it was considered that, if the risks highlighted materialised, it would have a major impact on the organisation as a whole.
-In each instance where it has been identified that the control environment was not strong enough, or was not complied with sufficiently to prevent risks to the organisation, Internal Audit has issued recommendations to further improve the system of control and compliance.
+The audit reviews undertaken did not identify any unmanaged risks that, if materialised, would have a major impact on the organisation as a whole.
+If the reviews identified the control environment was not strong enough, or not complied with sufficiently to prevent risks, Internal Audit issued recommendations to further improve the system of control and compliance.
 Where these recommendations are considered to have significant impact on the system of internal control, the implementation of actions is followed-up by Internal Audit and reported to Audit and Corporate Governance Committee.

-It is the opinion of the Head of Internal Audit that, taking into account all available evidence, reasonable assurance may be awarded over the adequacy and effectiveness of the Council's overall internal control environment during the financial year 2021/2022, and this remains at a similar level to the previous year.
+It is the opinion of the Head of Internal Audit that, taking into account all available evidence, reasonable assurance may be awarded over the adequacy and effectiveness of the Council's overall internal control environment during the financial year 2022/2023, and this remains at a similar level to the previous year.